 Here is the great news: Most people overestimate what life insurance is going to cost, sometimes by double!

 So just because your case is labeled “substandard” doesn’t mean you will pay an arm and a leg for life insurance.
 The key to finding the best life insurance for you is to work with life insurance experts who understand these cardiac risks.
 Use an independent adviser who represents multiple companies.

 They will help you find the absolute best value for your health history.

 How long ago was your heart cath?
-Your personal angioplasty that was completed 10 years ago looks better to an underwriter than a more recent underwriter.
+Your personal angioplasty that was completed 10 years ago looks better to an underwriter than a more recent heart cath procedure.